-The 2014 Buick Encore seats five and has standard front-wheel drive.
-A 1.4-liter turbocharged four-cylinder engine and a six-speed automatic transmission are standard, while all-wheel drive is optional.
-The Encore is available as a base model, or with Convenience, Leather and Premium equipment groups.
-An optional blind spot monitoring system with rear cross traffic alert is new this year, but aside from that, the Encore is unchanged for 2014.
-As a result, this overview uses applicable research and reviews from 2013 and 2014.
+The 2015 Buick Encore seats five and has standard front-wheel drive.
+A 1.4-liter turbocharged four-cylinder engine and six-speed automatic transmission are standard, and all-wheel drive is optional.
+The Encore comes in four trims: base, Convenience, Leather and Premium.
+The Encore was introduced in 2013 and sees few changes for the 2015 model year.
+As a result, this overview uses applicable research and reviews from 2013 and 2015.

 - View the best prices for the 2015 Buick Encore

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2015 Buick Encore